smwoll/smwoll/README.md

 # Hi, I'm Sky.
 ## I want the web to be a place of truth and beauty.
-If you're working to help improve people's lives, I want to figure out how web tech can help.
+If you're working to help improve people's lives, I want to help.

 I've worked on enterprise Drupal sites, and campaign WordPress sites from large to small.
 Check out [my portfolio](https://skyland.dev/).